otkd/CGOA-Study-Guide/README.md

 ## Introduction

-The Certified GitOps Associate (CGOA) is a certification offered by the [Linux Foundation](https://www.linuxfoundation.org/).
+The Certified GitOps Associate (CGOA) is a certification offered by the [Linux Foundation](https://www.linuxfoundation.org/):

+> The purpose of the Certified GitOps Associate (CGOA) certification is to provide assurance that CGOAs can effectively demonstrate their understanding of GitOps principles, terminology, and best practices in setting up a GitOps managed software system in addition to related practices such as Configuration of Code, Infrastructure as Code, DevOps & DevSecOps, and CI & CD and how to map them to GitOps.

 More information about the certification can be found on the [official exam page](https://training.linuxfoundation.org/certification/certified-gitops-associate-cgoa/).

 ## Table of Contents